GiuliaPaggini/Time-Series-Forecasting/README.md

 The structure goes as follows:

 📈 DATA
-  - NASDAQ 100 Index : minute frequency (🔎 Source: https://workspace.refinitiv.com/web/Apps/Index/?s=.NDX&st=RIC#/Apps/PriceHistory)
+  - NASDAQ 100 Index : minute frequency
-  - AAPL Stock Price : daily frequency (🔎 Source: https://it.finance.yahoo.com/quote/AAPL/)
+  - AAPL Stock Price : daily frequency
-  - WTI Crude Oil Price : monthly frequency (🔎 Source: https://fred.stlouisfed.org/series/DCOILWTICO)
+  - WTI Crude Oil Price : monthly frequency

 💻 Prophet Models
 - This folder contains the notebooks of the Prophet model applied to either returns and closing price of AAPL and WTI Crude Oil data.